Grigory Klyachkin

-Grigory Abramovich Klyachkin (Russian Григо́рий Абра́мович Кля́чкин; 3 October 1866, Nyasvizh, Slutsky Uyezd, Minsk Governorate, Russian Empire – 21 July 1946, Kazan, Tatar ASSR, RSFSR, USSR) was a Russian and Soviet physiotherapist and neurologist, and scientist-physician.
+Grigory Abramovich Klyachkin (Григо́рий Абра́мович Кля́чкин; 3 October 1866, Nyasvizh, Slutsky Uyezd, Minsk Governorate, Russian Empire – 21 July 1946, Kazan, Tatar ASSR, RSFSR, USSR) was a Russian and Soviet physiotherapist and neurologist, and scientist-physician.

 He was born in 1866 in Nyasvizh to a Jewish family, he moved to Kazan and graduated from the Medical Faculty of Kazan Imperial University in 1891, then he worked in the clinic of neurologist Professor L. O. Darkshevich.
 In 1897, he defended his dissertation on the study of cranial nerves and received the academic degree of Doctor of Medicine.
 Inspired by the progress in physiotherapy and balneology he observed in Europe, he opened his own clinic in Kazan that same year.
 He introduced advanced treatment methods, becoming the founder of physiotherapy in Kazan.
 In 1905, he served in hospitals during the Russo-Japanese War.
 He participated in organizing the first emergency medical services in Kazan, taught, and was a member of the Kazan Merchant Assembly.
 In 1913, he treated the Tatar poet Gabdulla Tuqay, who soon died of tuberculosis.

 In 1914, he joined the First World War, managing a neurological hospital in the frontline zone.
 In 1917, he returned to Kazan and joined the Kazan Military Hospital.
 During the Kazan capture by the White Army, he hid Bolsheviks under the guise of patients in his clinic, which was requisitioned by the Soviet authorities after the arrival of the Red Army in 1918.
 In 1920, he participated in organizing the Kazan Clinical Institute, becoming the head of the physiotherapy department.
 In 1921, he was appointed head of the newly established physiotherapy department, organizing a physiatric clinic based on his former hospital.
 In 1925, he was elected professor of the physiatry department.
 Simultaneously, in 1931–1932, as an associate professor, he headed the physiatry course at the Kazan Medical Institute.
 He retired in 1937 and died in Kazan in 1946 at the age of 79.